manocodes/google-cloud-experiments/docs/gcp_gke_study_guide.md

 | **Control** | Opinionated, secure by default. | Full control over node configuration. |
 | **Use Case** | Most production workloads; "hands-off". | Specialized hardware (GPUs), specific kernels. |

+> **UI Tip**: If you don't see "GKE Standard" when creating a cluster, look for the **"SWITCH TO STANDARD CLUSTER"** button in the top-right corner of the Autopilot configuration page.

 ---

 ## 2. Cluster Topology & Availability